JuliaPOMDP/POMDPs.jl/docs/src/online_solver.md

 In this example, we will define a simple [online solver](@ref Online-and-Offline-Solvers) that works for both POMDPs and MDPs.
 In order to focus on the code structure, we will not create an algorithm that finds an optimal policy, but rather a *greedy policy*, that is, one that optimizes the expected immediate reward.
 For information on using this solver in a simulation, see [Running Simulations](@ref).

 In order to handle the widest range of problems, we will use [`@gen`](@ref) to generate Mone Carlo samples to estimate the reward even if only a simulator is available.
 We begin by creating the necessary types and the solve function.
-The only solver parameter is the number of samples used to estimate the reward at each step.
+The only solver parameter is the number of samples used to estimate the reward at each step, and the [`solve`](@ref) function does nothing more than create a planner with the appropriate (PO)MDP problem definition.

 ```jldoctest online; output=false
 using POMDPs